 - Library Assistant – Assist with cataloging and checkout of library books, restocking pamphlets, and organizing library shelves.

 - Website Administrator – Help maintain security and updates for www.bcconnections.org.

 - Graphic Designer – Design print and online materials such as direct mail solicitations, cards, brochures, etc.

 - Photographer – Take digital photos for print and online publications.
-Photograph fundraising or program events and set-up photo shoots at BCC.
+Photograph fundraising or program events or set-up photo shoots at BCC.

 June 9, 2016

 16th Annual Susan F. Campbell Volunteer Recognition Event

 Volunteer of the Year 2016